Anterior Lumbar Interbody Fusion

 Why Would I Need A Anterior Lumbar Interbody Fusion?

-Dr. Girardi Also Speaks Fluent Spanish And Has Served Latin AmericaDr.
+Dr. Girardi Speaks Fluent Spanish And Serves Latin AmericaDr.
 Girardi Recieved his medical degree from the Universidad Nacional de Rosario, Rosario, Argentina and did his residency at the Hospital de Clinicas "Jose de San Martin" Buenos Aires.
 A fluent speaker of Spanish and English, Dr. Girardi has truly diversified himself in order to provide care to every patient who walks into the door.
+To learn more, Contact us to schedule a consultation

 The Anterior Lumbar Interbody Surgical Procedure